 Yes, the center operates a direct sales market where visitors can purchase freshly harvested vegetables at farm prices.
 Products typically include seasonal vegetables, herbs, and value-added items like pickles or preserves made from center-grown produce.
 Most facilities accept cash payments, and some may accept major Japanese credit cards or electronic payment systems like PayPay.
 It's advisable to bring cash as smaller agricultural facilities may have limited electronic payment options.

-I have work in Kusatsu City, Shiga Prefecture, and I was curious about the current rice situation, so I visited Kusatsu Aobanakan to buy fresh vegetables and rice.
+I had work in Kusatsu City, Shiga Prefecture, and was curious about the current rice situation, so I visited Kusatsu Aobana-kan to buy fresh vegetables and rice.

-Although they only sell local products, it is quite crowded and I wish they would regulate the street parking in front of the store.
+Although they only sell local products, it was quite crowded, and there was street parking in front of the store, which I wish they would regulate.

 They sell seasonal vegetables and fruits.
 This time I bought watermelon, tomatoes, wood ear mushrooms, etc. The store is spacious and easy to browse.
 There are sunflowers planted outside, and it looks like they'll be in full bloom in about a week.
 I'd like to stop by again if I'm in the area.